-Meantime, Anselmus, wishing to test his wife’s fidelity, asks his friend, Votarius, to attempt seduce her.
-But when he rendevous with The Wife, they fall in love.
+Meantime, Anselmus, wishing to test his wife’s fidelity, asks his friend, Votarius, to attempt to seduce her.
+But when Votarius rendezvous with Anselmus’ wife, they fall in love.
 Worried that Anselmus will discover their affair, they form a plan.
 While Anselmus is within earshot, she will pretend to rebuff the advances of Votarius.
 To make it realistic she will wave a sword and perhaps even give Votarius a small wound.
 When the occasion arises she wields the sword to rebuff Votarius.
 A servant has poisoned the tip of the sword: she grazes Votarius skin, and he dies.

 Govianus, in prison, has a vision of the ghost of The Lady.
 The ghost informs him of The Tyrant’s morbid preoccupation with her dead body.
 Govianus begins to plan his revenge.
 He is eventually released from prison and he puts his plan into action.
 He applies poison to the corpse’s lips then paints her face to make her appear to have come back to life.
-When The Tyrant sees her, he says, “O, she lives again!”
-He kisses her and he dies.
+When the tyrant sees her, he says, “O, she lives again!”, kisses her and then dies.
 The nobles proclaim Govianus the rightful king.

 And that’s a quick Cardenio summary.

 * Based on Lewis Theobald, 18th century playwright, who claimed that his play ‘Double Falsehood’ was based Shakespeare’s lost play ‘The History of Cardenio’What are your thoughts – anything unclear, or missing?
 Please let us know in the comments section below.
 See summaries of Shakespeare’s other plays >>